 “You can’t get approved in less than two years”

 Better sentence: I’m going to take some extra steps to help my application, and then I may have a chance to get approved quicker!
+Just take a look at all these stories from people who got approved quickly.

 “You can’t get approved if you are young”